praveenpotla01/Project-1-Feynn-labs-Trip-planner-using-Streamlit/README.md

 # Project-1-Feynn-labs-Trip-planner-using-Streamlit

-## Web application for Recommending Places to Visit
+## Web application to plan a trip with user requirements such as city and number of days
-This project is a web application using streamlit contains machine learning model that recommends places to visit based on user input.
+This project is a web application using streamlit contains machine learning model that produce trip schedule to visit places based on user input.

 ### places_dataset:
 It uses a dataset of place reviews and ratings to identify popular places, and then uses the OpenCage API to obtain latitude and longitude coordinates for each place.
 The resulting dataset is saved as a CSV file called unique_places.csv.